-that physical and cohomologically rigidity for l -adic local systems are equivalent.
+that physical and cohomological rigidity for l -adic local systems are equivalent.
 Subsequently, Bloch and Esnault [BE04] proved an analogous result in the de Rham setting.
-Cohomological rigidity gives rise to a practical numerical criterion for rigidity §4.2.
+Cohomological rigidity gives rise to a practical numerical criterion for rigidity, see §4.2.